YoloNomy/YoloNomy.github.io/codes/cosmo/black-holes.md

 The idea of black holes is already hidden in Newtonian mechanics.

 Indeed, imagine you are in a starship of mass $m$, on the surface of a planet of mass $M$ and radius $R$.
 If you want to leave the planet, you will have to go fast enough to escape gravity.
 To do so, you will need a kinetic energy $T$ that is large enough to compensate the gravitational potential energy $V$ of the planet.
-That is $ T \geq V  $.
+That is $ T \geq -V  $.
 Using the corresponding mathematical expressions, you have the condition:

 $$ \frac{1}{2}mv^2 \geq \frac{GMm}{R}  $$

-The minimal speed satisfying this is condition $v_e$, is called the escape velocity
+The minimal speed satisfying this is condition $v_l$, is called the escape velocity

 $$ v_l = \sqrt{\frac{2GM}{R}}$$